themartiancompany/redacted-assessment/development-diary.md

 Complete implementation for an `AppConfig` application configuration class.
-Complete implementation for a `Db` items database class.
+Complete implementation for a `DbManager` databases' manager class.
-Start implementing a `ZoneManager` class.
+Start implementing a `ZoneManager` zones' manager class.